coop152/obsidian-vaults/Year 3/Second Semester/Intro to Spanish/Likes and dislikes.md

 3. me gusta bastante - I like it quite a bit
 4. me gusta - I like it
 5. me gusta un poco - I like it a little/I sorta like it
-6. no me gusta un poco - I dislike it a little/I sorta don't like it
+6. no me gusta - I don't like it
-7. no me gusta -
+7. no me gusta mucho - I don't like it very much
-8. no me gusta
+8. no me gusta nada - I don't like it at all
 # Actions

 | Spanish | English                                                            |